-Though growing a coffee tree for its beans is difficult, as an ornamental shrub it still works wonders to decorate a home or a veranda.
+Growing coffee tree for its beans is difficult, but it’s great to decorate a home.

 Coffee tree key facts